sitraka-/decolonial-futures/design-as-cosmological-expression.md

  <aside class="notes">
     - his work prevented buses—and therefore lower-income and predominantly minority communities—from accessing these public spaces. <br><br>
     - So his urban planning decisions enforced social control by building in stone who had access to certain spaces.
 So, these designs made segregation feel like a natural consequence of infrastructure, rather than an intentional act of exclusion.<br><br>
-    - again here design operates as a mechanism of control
   </aside>
 </section>